geekananya/social-media-platform/README.md

 1. Clone this repository.
 2. Migrate to the client directory by running `cd server` command on terminal.
 3. Run the command `npm install` on terminal to install required packages.
+4. Run `npm start` to start the server.
 2. Migrate to the client directory by running `cd client` command on terminal.
 3. Run the command `npm install` on terminal to install required packages.
 4. Run `npm start`.